k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 3. To remove a field from the display, click the field.

-4. To find a field, populate the **Search** bar in order to filter the tasks by the searched value.
+4. To find a field, populate the **Search** box in order to filter the tasks by the searched value.

 5. If the task has a description, an information icon is displayed next to the task name.
 Hover over the information icon to view the task description.